Mary Moreland

 Mary Moreland is a 1917 American silent drama film starring stage actress Marjorie Rambeau that was released through Mutual Film.
-It is a lost film.

 Plot

 As described in a film magazine review, Thomas Maughm (Elliott), a Wall Street broker and unhappily married, finds himself in love with his secretary Mary Moreland (Rambeau).
 He confesses his love and she leaves his employ.
 After Mary has traveled around in various positions, she returns home.
 She learns of the death of Thomas' wife and this time she listens to his confessions of love.